-In compliance with SEC Memo Circular No. 19, Series of 2016 directing all publicly listed companies (PLCs) to submit a new Manual on Corporate Governance (MCG) pursuant to the new Code of Corporate Governance for PLCs, we submit herewith the:
+In compliance with SEC Memo Circular No. 19, Series of 2016, we submit the revised Manual on Corporate Governance pursuant to the new Code of Corporate Governance for PLCs, as follows:

-Belle Corporation's Manual on Corporate Governance (Rev. May 2017).
+Belle Corporation's Manual on Corporate Governance (Rev. Oct.
+2018)